wp-plugins/nomad-world-map/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Fixed the handling of travel dates for php versions lower then 5.3
+* Changed the shortcode output so that the map can also be placed between content, and doesn't always ends up on top of the content

 = 1.0.3 =
 * Fixed a situation where an invalid zoom level value would break the entire map